rocky-linux/wiki.rockylinux.org/docs/guidelines/bug_tracker_guidelines.md

 * Do not submit support questions - The Bug Tracker is not a support desk; as such the tickets will be closed if they are asking for assistance or support.
-  You are recommended to go to our reddit, Freenode channel (#rockylinux), or our forum.
+  You are recommended to go to our reddit, Libera IRC channel (#rockylinux), or our forum.

 ## Types of Tickets